PayFabric/Release-Notes/README.md

 **ADDED.** Modifying the Customer’s ID against a specific wallet record. - User will now be able to edit/modify the Customer ID associated with a wallet record directly on PayFabric portal.
 NOTE: If the Customer ID is associated to multiple wallet records, each wallet record needs to be updated individually to reflect the new Customer ID.

-Ability to dictate ‘From’ email address	PayFabric offers the ability for merchant to use their own domain email address for the following external email communication to their customers instead of using the existing default ‘support@payfabric.com’ to make it easier for their customers to recognize the original sender and avoid any confusion.
+**ADDED.** Ability to dictate ‘From’ email address	PayFabric offers the ability for merchant to use their own domain email address for the following external email communication to their customers instead of using the existing default ‘support@payfabric.com’ to make it easier for their customers to recognize the original sender and avoid any confusion.
 -	PayFabric’s Payment Confirmation Receipt
 -	PayLink’s Email Notifications
 -	PayLink’s Email Confirmation Receipt